-RecalculateNormals: If enabled, information about normals in the mesh file is ignored, and instead the normals are recomputed.
+RecalculateTangents: If enabled, information about normals or tangents in the mesh file is ignored, and is instead computed from the vertex data.

 TexCoordPrecision: These options allow you to choose how precise normals and UV coordinates are represented.
 Leave these at the default, unless you notice precision issues.
 Higher precision means the mesh takes up more RAM on the GPU and is slightly slower to render.

 ImportMaterials: If enabled, the mesh import automatically generates material assets for the materials that the mesh file specifies.
 It also tries to populate those materials with sensible values and if possible also creates texture assets.
 Unfortunately this rarely works perfectly, and typically requires you to fix the generated assets afterwards.

 Materials are only generated when the mesh has no materials set yet.
 After the initial creation of these other assets, you usually need to transform the mesh a second time to make them properly show up.

 PrimitiveType option you can choose to create a mesh procedurally.
 In this case object specific options appear.
 Note that by default objects use a detail level of

 0 which means that the editor will pick a decent value, depending on the chosen primitive type.

 Be aware that some detail values seemingly have no effect.
 For instance, for cones, capsules and cylinders the detail represents the number of subdivisions along the circumference, and therefore can’t be lower than 3.
 Therefore the values